OpenVPN/openvpn-gui/README.rst

 refer to the `OpenVPN How To <https://openvpn.net/community-resources/how-to/#creating-configuration-files-for-server-and-clients>`_ for more information regarding creating the configuration file.

+Annotations in configuration file:

+To make OpenVPN GUI displaying a separate token field for a 2factor authentication in the user/password dialog a special annotation can be added to the configuration file.
+This is needed, because OpenVPN GUI can handle multiple connections (configuration files) where some might have a 2factor authentication and some not.
+OpenVPN GUI does not offer the possibilty to handle connection specific configurations on its own, so the configuration file can be extended.

+* By adding the comment '# @OpenVPN_GUI token' to the configuration file, the additional token field in the user/password dialog will be shown

 Once the configuration file is ready, you need to let OpenVPN GUI know about it.
 There are three ways to do this: